-4.2 Summary of Ambient Monitoring Data for the Lower East Fork White Watershed
+4.2 Summary of Ambient Monitoring Data for the Lower Wabash Watershed

-The fixed station-monitoring program managed by IDEM's Office of Water Quality has been monitoring surface water chemistry throughout the state since 1957.
+The fixed station-monitoring program managed by IDEM's Office of Water Management has been monitoring surface water chemistry throughout the state since 1957.
 The data set from 1986 to 1995 was analyzed using the Seasonal Kendall test.
 This test deduces if a statistical change in the surface water chemistry occurred over a certain time period.
-The results of the Seasonal Kendall analysis for stations located in the Lower East Fork White watershed are provided in Table 4-1.
-The data collected from 1991 to 1997 from this monitoring program were also analyzed to determine benchmark characteristics.
-The results of the benchmark characteristic analysis for stations located in the Lower East Fork White watershed are provided in Appendix A. For a more indepth discussion of this analysis, please refer to the 1997 Indiana Fixed Station Statistical Analysis (IDEM 1998b).
+No fixed station monitoring sites existed in the Lower Wabash watershed from 1986 to 1995.
+As a result, no Seasonal Kendall analysis can be conducted for this watershed.
+For a more in-depth discussion of this analysis as it applies to other watersheds, please refer to the 1997 Indiana Fixed Station Statistical Analysis (IDEM 1998b).